ChristianKreuzberger/django-rest-imageupload-example/tutorial/README.md

 # Tutorial
-If you follow this step-by-step tutorial (or the video series - coming soon) you should be able to re-create the app which is provided in this repository.
+If you follow this step-by-step tutorial (or the [video series on YouTube](https://www.youtube.com/watch?v=hMiNTCIY7dw)) you should be able to re-create the app which is provided in this repository.

 ## Before you start...